eliranwong/MP3_NewEnglishTranslation_american/README.md

 MP3 Audio bible - New English Translation (verse by verse)

-As a local ministry, <a href="https://GospelChurch.uk">Gospel Church (UK)</a> uses the bible text of New English Translation to produce MP3 audio files here for the benefit of the chruch at large.
+As a local ministry, <a href="https://GospelChurch.uk">Gospel Church (UK)</a> uses the bible text of New English Translation (2nd edition) to produce MP3 audio files here for the benefit of the chruch at large.
 These files are created with official "<a href='https://cloud.google.com/text-to-speech'>Google Cloud Text-to-Speech</a>" paid service and "<a href='https://github.com/eliranwong/UniqueBible'>Unique Bible App</a>".
 In compliance with NET Bible® copyright, we provide these files for free.
 Any re-distribution of these files should also be non-commercial and free.
 Please give credits to Gospel Church (UK) for production of these files in case you re-distribute the files provided in this repository.
 Thank you.

 # FREE for Non-commercial Purpose